 Not too long ago I took a class in optimization, and as a final assignment our group decided to survey common machine learning optimization techniques.
-1 This post is inspired by that assignment.
+1

 In this first part, we describe common optimization concerns in machine learning.
 Then, we introduce the three widely used optimization methods - Momentum, RMSProp and ADAM.